Spectral Properties of Elementwise-Transformed Spiked Matrices: Applications

 In the asymmetric setting, by Corollary \ref{cor1}, we have

 This scenario is simulated in the left-hand panel of Figure \ref{fig3}.

 {\bf Truncated data.} Observed data may be inherently truncated, or truncation may be intentionally applied to the data as a preprocessing step.
 The effect of truncation on PCA depends heavily on the distribution of noise---under Gaussian noise, truncation raises the recovery threshold, while under heavy-tailed noise, truncation may dramatically lower the recovery threshold.
-In this latter case (to which Corollary \ref{cor3} does not apply), our results enable calculation (for a given noise distribution) of the optimal thresholding level.
+For a given noise distribution, we are able to calculate the optimal thresholding level.

+Corollary \ref{cor:trunc} below does not directly follow from results in Section \ref{sec2} as heavy-tailed distributions may lack finite moments, violating assumption (ii).
+Rather, we demonstrate that by specializing the proof of Theorem \ref{thrm1} to thresholding transformations, assumptions (ii)--(iv) may be relaxed.
 See Example \ref{ex69}, in which we study the spiked model with Cauchy-distributed noise.